beemsoft/techytax-backend/README.md

 ## Requirements

-This demo is build with with Maven and Java 1.8.
+This application is built with Maven and Java 11.

 ## Usage